Microsoft Teams now supports bidirectional translation in multiple languages

 The highlighted language button will be the language the interpreter is translating into.
 Attendees will hear the translation in this highlighted language.

-According to the Microsoft 365 Roadmap entry, this new feature will be added to Teams in August 2024.
+According to the Microsoft 365 Roadmap entry, this new feature was supposed to be added to Teams in August 2024.

 With bidirectional support in Teams Live Interpretation, interpreters can now switch the direction they want to provide translation in between the two languages by clicking on the button of the language they want to interpret into at the bottom of the screen.
 The highlighted language button will be the language the interpreter is translating into and attendees hear from.